engineersftw/gitwiki/how_we_do_it/README.md

 3. **[FFmpeg](https://www.ffmpeg.org)**

 	We use this as a command line tool to convert videos and do other operations like splitting and joining.
-This as a dependency in our [scripts](../scripts/).
+This is a dependency in our [scripts](../scripts/).

 4. **[SoX - Sound eXchange](http://sox.sourceforge.net)**

 	We use this tool to normalize and compress the audio levels in our recorded video fies.
-This as a dependency in our [scripts](../scripts/).
+This is a dependency in our [scripts](../scripts/).

 ## Schematics